-Net cash used in operating activities was \$16.6 million and \$13.6 million for the years ended December 31, 2022 and 2021, respectively.
-This increase is primarily due to the increase in our net loss from operations.
+Net cash used in operating activities was \$14.7 million and \$16.6 million for the years ended December 31, 2023 and 2022, respectively.
+The decrease of \$2.0 million is primarily due to the decrease in our net loss from operations as adjusted for non-cash expense items.